15 impulse control games that turn any hyper dog Into your dream pet

 Be consistent with your commands and rewards, and your dog will quickly learn that walking with a loose leash means more attention and uninterrupted walks.

-Remember that treats aren’t the only reward — the walk itself is a treat, as is letting your dog take a few minutes to sniff.
+Remember that treats aren’t the only reward—the walk itself is a treat, as is letting your dog take a few minutes to sniff.

 Sit when meeting new people

-Make your dog sit or be in a down position when you meet someone.
-Make your dog sit before petting.
 In theory, sitting will stop jumping since your dog can’t do both simultaneously.

 Sit for car rides